azerion/gamedock-sdk/docs/gdprPrivacyPolicy.md

 # GDPR & Privacy policy

-Before we can use any feature of the Gamedock SDK the user needs to approve and give their consent for allowing us to track certain information about the user.
-This specified by the GDPR (General Data Protection Regulation).
-Both Google and Apple have their own interpretations of GDPR have set their own requirements of what we are allowed to track.
+According to European GDPR (General Data Protection Regulation) law, apps must clarify their functions to users and explicitly request user approval before tracking personal data.
+Both Google and Apple have their own interpretations of GDPR.
+In order to comply with all requirements, the GameDock SDK includes a customisable privacy policy menu with accompanying mechanisms that ensure no 3rd party libraries are initialised and no network communication is performed before the user has accepted the privacy policy.

-> IMPORTANT: It is not allowed to have any network calls before the user accepts the popup.
+> IMPORTANT: It is not allowed to have any network calls before the user accepts the privacy policy, do not initialise any libraries/make any calls before initialising the GameDock SDK.

 ![github pages](_images/IMG_3130-300x210.png)

+GDPR law will be enforced starting May 2018, meaning all apps must show a consent popup before collecting data.
+Besides the GDPR deadline, Google has added its own requirements, which will be enforced starting 1 Feb 2018.
+Apple hasn’t communicated a hard deadline yet other than May 2018, but we're taking the same approach as with Google so as to avoid any risks.
+This means that as of 1 Feb 2018, all games must have the GDPR popup enabled unless the account manager explicitly states it should be disabled.
+Please align closely with your account manager regarding this matter.

 <!-- tabs:start -->